23 Essential WordPress Page Speed Optimization Tips for 2023

 Website or page redirects are another way to slow down your website.
 Think of redirects as a detour a browser has to take before it gets to the intended page or content.
-Most often, redirects are the results of a website redesign or other changes in your site structure or information architecture.
+Most often, redirects result from a website redesign or other changes in your site structure or information architecture.

-While some redirects are a necessary evil, try to keep them to a minimum.
-Consider updating out of date pages rather than adding new pages with similar content.
+While some redirects are necessary, try to keep them to a minimum.
+Consider updating out-of-date pages rather than adding new pages with similar content.
 That works a lot better for both page speed optimization and search optimization.
-It provides for better user experience as well.
+It provides a better user experience as well.

 18. Use AMP for Mobile Visitors

-Most website users come from mobile devices in 2020.
+Most website users come from mobile devices in 2023.
 Our WordPress page speed optimization tips would not be complete without mentioning Google’s Accelerated Mobile Pages, or AMP for short.
-Google AMP is an opensource project that enables the creation of websites that are consistently fast, beautiful, and high-performing across all devices and screen sizes.
+Google AMP is an open-source project that enables the creation of consistently fast, beautiful, and high-performing websites across all devices and screen sizes.

 19. Limit Google Web Fonts

 Web fonts are a great way to enhance the look and feel of your website.
-But let’s not go overboard here folks!
-We have come across sites that feature 3, 5, or even more web fonts.
+But let’s not go overboard here, folks!
+We have come across sites with 3, 5, or even more web fonts.
 And that can drag down your page performance.